RESPONSIBLE LENDING: AVOIDING THE PITFALLS OF MICROFINANCE

 How do you ensure responsAbility only finances responsible lenders?

 We have a strong and standardized evaluation process in place which allows us to identify financial institutions that are lending responsibly and sustainably.
 We start any investment process with an eligibility screening to ensure that the prospective investee’s business model matches our criteria for financial inclusion, i.e. that the bank focuses on low-income clients.
 In a next step, we carry out detailed desk analysis followed by an on-site due diligence to review aspects such as operations, financial performance, risk management, ESG and client protection.
 Once these reviews are completed, we will have internal discussions with our risk management team and investment committee.
-An investment will only be made we are satisfied on all levels.
+An investment will only be made if we are satisfied on all levels.
 In other words, all financial institutions in our portfolio need to have a suitable business model for financial inclusion as well as possessing a strong framework of risk management, corporate governance and client protection.

 “All financial institutions we work with must possess a strong framework of risk management, corporate governance and client protection.”